roylanceMichael/yaclib/README.md

 ## How do I get started?

+Before you start doing anything, you have to understand the following concepts:

+Java development with gradle (https://gradle.org/).

+Java development with maven (https://maven.apache.org/).

+JavaScript and TypeScript development with npm (https://www.npmjs.com/).

+(optional) CSharp development with the new dotnet core and nuget publishing (https://www.microsoft.com/net/core and https://www.nuget.org/).

+(optional) Python development with pip and wheel (https://pypi.python.org/pypi/pip).

 First, grab the UI application from the releases.
 Currently this only runs on Mac.

 Second, fill out the information in the screen (group name, repository, etc).
 Then click create project.